The Best Islands in Thailand

 1. Ko Samui

-Thailand’s Koh Samui Island is for the luxury vacationers seeking to hop in and out of their paradise without bothering with any of the local culture.
+Thailand’s Koh Samui Island is for the luxury vacationers.
 Chaweng, closest to the airport, is the liveliest section of the island with bars, restaurants and sandy beaches.
-For a secluded paradise, head around the island and stay in one of the many 5 star resorts with private villas carved into the cliffs – most come with your own infinity pool.
+For a secluded paradise, stay in one of the many 5 star resorts with private villas carved into the cliffs – most come with your own infinity pool.

 Check here for deals to Thailand’s beach resorts.